Man jailed for drug-fuelled attack on four-year-old girl

 He said there was no suggestion the violence was motivated by “any kind of malice”, and told the court: “He must live in the knowledge of what he has done and that’s something he must live with for the rest of his life.”

-Passing sentence, Lord Arthurson told Lochrie he would have received a 10-year sentence had he not admitted his crime.
+Passing sentence, Lord Weir told Lochrie he would have received a 10-year sentence had he not admitted his crime.

 Due to his guilty plea, he handed Lochrie a prison term of six years and eight months, backdated to October 31.